Cyber Insurance Q+A for Architecture and Design Firms

 There will be an analysis of what has been lost.
 Usually, at this stage, business owners make the troubling realization that they have much more sensitive data than they’d originally known.

-Employee social security numbers and health benefits, confidential client information, and other sensitive information tends to reveal itself rather quickly.
+Employee social security numbers and health benefits, confidential client information, and other sensitive information tends to reveal themselves rather quickly.

 This is when the recovery process for files begins.
 Recovery time will depend on the size of your firm.
 Usually, this is anywhere for 4-8 hours.